fluxcd/website/content/en/flux/concepts.md

 Developers can use techniques like feature flags, [canary releases](https://glossary.cncf.io/canary-deployment/), and A/B testing to minimize the chances of introducing bugs or errors that could harm users or interrupt business operations.
 These strategies enable a controlled and gradual rollout of new features, ensuring a smooth and successful release that enhances user trust and improves the overall user experience.

 The Flux project offers a specialised controller called [Flagger](https://github.com/fluxcd/flagger) that implements various progressive delivery techniques.
 For more information, take a look at [Flagger deployment strategies](https://fluxcd.io/flagger/usage/deployment-strategies/).

+## Cluster
+Any number of Kubernetes nodes, joined into a group to run containerized applications.

+## Commit
+A snapshot of a Git repository's state (or any Version Control System) at any given time.

+## Client
+Any application or resource manager which implements the "customer" side of any API or Service.

+## Resource
+In Kubernetes, a YAML data structure represents cluster objects that drive workloads like: `Deployment`, `Pod`, `Service`, `Ingress`, `StatefulSet`, `Job`, and many others.

+## Custom Resource
+Kubernetes provides a Custom Resource Definition (CRD) type for defining Custom Resources to be implemented by a controller.
+In
+  Flux, examples include: `GitRepository`, `Bucket`, `HelmRepository`, `Kustomization`, `HelmRelease`, `Alert`, and others.

+## Field
+YAML resources are collections of data fields, which can be nested to create complex structures like with Array and Map.

+## Event
+A YAML resource emits events while undergoing state transitions, which themselves (`Event`) are also resources.

+## API
+In Kubernetes, an API consists of (usually) a CRD, a control loop, and optionally one or more admission or mutation hooks.
+Flux's APIs are also known, collectively, as the GitOps Toolkit.

+## Agent
+A process which runs in the cluster and does some work on behalf of users.
+Flux's controllers are "software agents" that implement a control loop.

+## Service**
+When Kubernetes `Deployments` spawn workloads, they are placed in ephemeral `Pods` which usually are not directly addressable. `Services` are used to connect these `Endpoints` to a stable address that can usually be discovered through a DNS lookup in the cluster.